After-Hours Rental Emergencies: A PM Playbook

 A good owner update includes:

-• what you need from them (approval threshold, insurance contact, etc.)
+• what you need from them, such as approval threshold, insurance contact, or other direction

 The most common after-hours mistakes we see